AdobeDocs/experience-manager-cloud-manager.en/help/using/customer-journey.md

 ## Accessing [!UICONTROL Cloud Manager] {#accessing-cloud-manager}

-You will get acces to [!UICONTROL Cloud Manager] and your AEM environments by simply logging in to the [!UICONTROL Experience Cloud] landing page, using your Adobe Identity Management credentials, and selecting AEM from the solution switcher interface.
+You will get access to [!UICONTROL Cloud Manager] and your AEM environments by simply logging in to the [!UICONTROL Experience Cloud] landing page, using your Adobe Identity Management credentials, and selecting AEM from the solution switcher interface.

 After logging in [!UICONTROL Cloud Manager] for the first time, you will have access to your AEM environments directly from the [!UICONTROL Cloud Manager] UI.
 At this point, you are ready to explore all the possibilities of [!UICONTROL Cloud Manager], once you have your first code branch ready to be deployed to your stage and production environments.